Bettygogo2021/Bettygogo2021/fluent-operator/about/key-concepts.md

 ## Concepts for Fluent Bit

-- **`FluentBit`**: Defines the Fluent Bit DaemonSet and its configs.
+- **`FluentBit`**: Defines the Fluent Bit DaemonSet.
 A custom Fluent Bit image `kubesphere/fluent-bit` is required to work with FluentBit Operator for dynamic configuration reloading.
 - **`ClusterFluentBitConfig`**: Selects cluster-level input/filter/output plugins and generates the final config into a Secret.
 - **`ClusterInput`**: Defines cluster-level input config sections.
 - **`clusterParser`**: Defines cluster-level parser config sections.